-A base snap is a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
-They’re transparent to users, but they need to be considered, and specified, when building a snap.
+A base snap is a special kind of snap that provides a run-time environment with a cardinal set of libraries that are common to most applications.
+They’re transparent to users, but they need to be considered and specified when building a snap.

-: the current standard base for snap building, based on Ubuntu 18.04 LTS
+: the previous standard base for snap building, based on Ubuntu 18.04 LTS.core

 were occasionally referred to as core 16, but core